15 Small Business Ideas for Teens That Actually Make Money

 Tips for Teens Starting a Business

 Your first business will teach you a lot, mostly through trial and error, not smooth sailing.
-Here is what can help:
+Here's what can help:

 • Start with one idea and actually follow through on it